-As part of a rolling programme of assurance reviews over the design, operation and substantive accuracy of data returns, a review of the Institute's HESA compliance arrangements was undertaken.
-This review considered the process undertaken for the 2020/21 submission including consideration of governance processes and the efficiency of the preparation and submission of the return.
+As part of a rolling programme of assurance reviews over the design, operation and substantive accuracy of data returns, a review of the Institute's HESA compliance arrangements was undertaken relating to the Student Alternative Return.
+This review considered the process undertaken for the 2020/21 submission including; data collection process, data cleansing and verification processes, compliance with HESA data quality rules, construction of the data return, viewing evidence of the iterative process of finalising the data return via the HESA Issue Management System assuring data quality and finally consideration of governance processes including sign-off by the Institutes Accountable Officer.